Valentine's Day in India: Parents Worship Day

-In 2012, self-proclaimed religious leader, Asaram, who is currently serving a life imprisonment for raping a minor girl, said that 14 February should be observed as "Parents Worship Day".
+In 2007, Asaram Bapu started Parent’s Worship Day as an alternative to celebrating February 14 as Valentine’s Day.
 He said instead of protesting against Valentine's Day and causing law and order problems, youth should be given an alternative.

 In 2015, the state of Chhattisgarh officially declared 14 February every year to be Parents' Day or Matru-Pitru Divas.
 It had started observing it in 2008 on the advice of Asaram.
 In 2013 and 2014, separate circulars were issued with instructions.
 On this day, parents are invited to school and students pray to them.

 Support and counter protests

 In January 2009, a pub was attacked in Mangalore by members of a group called Sri Ram Sena.
 Following which, the group's leader Pramod Muthalik announced that his organisation would also protest Valentine's Day.
 A group called "Consortium of Pub-going, Loose and Forward Women" was formed on Facebook and it asked people to mail pink underwear to Muthalik.
 The protest was named Pink Chaddi Campaign.
 About, 34,000 people participated.

 In Tamil Nadu, Dravidar Viduthalai Kazhagam, Thanthai Periyar Dravidar Kazhagam and Democratic Youth Federation of India support the festival.
 On this day, Thanthai Periyar Dravidar Kazhagam has performed inter caste marriages and Democratic Youth Federation of India has felicitated those who have entered an inter-caste marriage.

 On 14 February 2015, in response to Hindu Mahasabha's announcement to marry off couples found celebrating, several students of Jawaharlal Nehru University and Delhi University protested on the Mandir Marg, New Delhi, near the Hindu Mahasabha office.
 Many were dressed in wedding dresses and they were accompanied by a wedding band.
 About 220 students were arrested by the police when they began marching towards the Hindu Mahasabha office, as they had not taken permission for the protest.

 The Animal Welfare Board of India announced that from 2023 onwards, February 14 will be celebrated as "Cow Hug Day"saying that "All cow lovers may celebrate February 14 as Cow Hug Day keeping in mind the importance of mother cow and make life happy and full of positive energy," read the notice issued by the board under the Department of Animal Husbandry and Dairying.
 The notice also said hugging cows will bring "emotional richness" and increase "individual and collective happiness".
 According to an article in CNN "But the move appears to have backfired and been abandoned after it prompted a flood of internet memes, cartoons and jokes by TV hosts about the importance of consent".
-The suggestion to hug a cow on Valentine's day has been retracted.
+The suggestion to hug a cow on Valentine's Day has been retracted.